 - Chest tightness

 All types and severities of asthma can result in an acute asthma exacerbation commonly called an “asthma attack.”
 An asthma attack will begin with a sudden increase in the usual asthma symptoms.
 Untreated cases may lead to low oxygen levels, labored breathing, difficulty forming sentences, and wheezing on lung examination.
-Sometimes asthma is so severe that lungs sounds are barely audible with the stethoscope because there is little (if any) air movement.
-As mentioned, very severe asthma attacks can lead to death if left untreated.
+Sometimes asthma attacks are so severe that the lung sounds are barely audible with the stethoscope because there is little (if any) air movement.
+Severe asthma attacks can lead to death if left untreated.

 Commonly performed tests include a chest x-ray to get a “picture” of your lungs and ensure that no structural abnormalities or infections are present.
 In addition, your doctor will likely obtain breathing tests to measure lung volumes and assess how well your lungs function.

 Breathing tests may be performed before and after receiving a rescue inhaler to see if your lung function improves with treatment.
 Sometimes, you will be asked to inhale a chemical called methacholine, which constricts the airways and mimics an asthma attack.

 The prevention of asthma attacks involves avoiding triggers such as allergens, smoke, and cold air exposure.
 It is also critical to receive proper immunizations against certain viruses and bacteria.
 As discussed earlier, infections such as the flu and pneumonia frequently provoke asthma attacks.
-Therefore, most people with asthma should receive an annual influenza vaccination, in addition the pneumococcal pneumonia vaccine.
+Therefore, most people with asthma should receive an annual influenza vaccination and the pneumococcal pneumonia vaccine.

 The first-line treatment of asthma includes the use of rescue inhalers, which are used as needed (every 4-6 hours) for shortness of breath.
-These medications work by opening up or dilating your airways to promote air flow and relieve symptoms.
+These medications work by opening up or dilating your airways to promote airflow and relieve symptoms.
 They work by stimulating a receptor known as the beta-2 receptor which dilates the small air passages in the lungs.
 This is why you may hear them being referred to as “beta-agonists.”
 Examples of rescue inhalers include: